open-mmlab/mmdetection/docs/en/3_exist_data_new_model.md

     in_channels=[256, 512, 1024, 2048],
     out_channels=256,
     num_outs=5)

 ```

-For more detailed usages about customize your own models (e.g. implement a new backbone, head, loss, etc) and runtime training settings (e.g. define a new optimizer, use gradient clip, customize training schedules and hooks, etc), please refer to the guideline [Customize Models](tutorials/customize_models.md) and [Customize Runtime Settings](tutorials/customize_runtime.md) respectively.
+For more detailed usages about customizing your own models (e.g. implement a new backbone, head, loss, etc) and runtime training settings (e.g. define a new optimizer, use gradient clip, customize training schedules and hooks, etc), please refer to the guideline [Customize Models](tutorials/customize_models.md) and [Customize Runtime Settings](tutorials/customize_runtime.md) respectively.

 ## Prepare a config